Lusty gallant

 Lusty gallant is a colour that originated in 16th century Elizabethan England.
 Named after a popular Tudor dance (which in turn came from a ballad), it is a shade of light pink.

+Origin

 The connection between the colour and dance is unknown.
-However, Lusty gallant's name is said to have come from the practice of dressmakers attempting to catch consumer's attention with eccentric colour names.
-It proved effective and Lusty gallant became a popular choice for dresses.
-The oldest surviving mention of the colour is William Harrison's 1577 book The Description of England, in which he describes it as a hue "devised to please fantastical heads".
+However, lusty gallant's name is said to have come from the practice of dressmakers attempting to catch consumer's attention with eccentric colour names.
+It proved effective, and lusty gallant became a popular choice for dresses.

+The oldest surviving mention of the colour is William Harrison's 1577 book, The Description of England, in which he describes some contemporary colours: